 Negative COVID-19 test before flying

-Once work visas are issued to English teachers again, they will then be allowed to enter China.
+Once work visas are issued to English teachers, they will then be allowed to enter China.
 The Civil Aviation Administration of China announced the requirement for passengers flying in to China to present a negative COVID-19 nucleic acid test and an IgM antibody test before boarding the plane.
 In a lot of cases the date of the test needs to be within 2 days of the flight departure, but make sure to check the latest requirements for this time frame.

 Quarantine for people flying in to China